sabatinim/sabatinim.github.io/_posts/2020-08-16-building-blocks-and-composition.md

     return (x) => g(f(x))
 };
 ```

-Using typescript generics I can use it indiscriminately for each pair of functions whose output type of one is the input for the other.
+Using TypeScript generics, I created a versatile compose function that can be used for any pair of functions where the
+output type of one matches the input type of the other.

-This is the resulting function:
+With this compose function in place, I was able to compose the additionalCostFor and priceFor functions like so:

 ``` typescript
 const additionalCostFor = (rental: Rental): MoviePrices => {...}